Billy Bang: Biography

 After Bang returned from the war, his life lacked direction.
 The job he had held before the army had been filled in his absence.
 He pursued and then abandoned a law degree, before becoming politically active and falling in with an underground group of revolutionaries.
 The group recognized Bang's knowledge of weapons from his time in the Army, and they used him to procure firearms for the group during trips to Maryland and Virginia, buying from pawnshops and other small operators who did not conduct extensive background checks.
 During one of these trips, Bang spotted three violins hanging at the back of a pawnshop, and he impulsively purchased one.

 He later joined Sun Ra's band.
 In 1977, Bang co-founded the String Trio of New York (with guitarist James Emery and double bassist John Lindberg).
-Billy Bang explored his experience in Vietnam in two albums: Vietnam: The Aftermath (2001) and Vietnam: Reflections (2005), recorded with a band which included several other veterans of that war.
+Bang explored his experience in Vietnam in two albums: Vietnam: The Aftermath (2001) and Vietnam: Reflections (2005), recorded with a band which included several other veterans of that war.
 The latter album also features two Vietnamese musicians based in the United States (voice and đàn tranh zither).

+The film Billy Bang Lucky Man documents his return to Vietnam in 2008 to collaborate with Vietnamese musicians and come to terms with his experiences in the war.
+A soundtrack album was released in 2021.

 Bang died on April 11, 2011.
 According to an associate, Bang had had lung cancer.
 He had been scheduled to perform on the opening day of the Xerox Rochester International Jazz Festival on June 10, 2011.
 He is buried at Woodlawn Cemetery, Bronx, New York.